tkellogg/tkellogg.github.com/projects/open-source.markdown

 There are a lot of projects out there that have a lot of users and very few contributers.
 I've been running into projects here and there that are aching for contributers, so I thought I'd list them.

+[Asheesh Laroia](https://twitter.com/#!/asheeshlaroia) pointed me to [OpenHatch](http://openhatch.org/) which is a listing of open source projects.
+It's a bit of a match maker service, trying to match devs with time to projects who need devs.
+If the projects I list here won't work for you for whatever reason, please head on over to OpenHatch and see what they have going on.

 Tweet to have another added: <a href="https://twitter.com/intent/tweet?screen_name=kellogh&text=add%20%3Cproject%3E%20to%20your%20list%20of%20open%20source%20projects%20that%20need%20contributions" class="twitter-mention-button" data-size="large" data-related="kellogh">Tweet to @kellogh</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>